zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    about the POP3 protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: Always false.
+   :param is_orig: Always false.

-   :user: The user name used for authentication.
+   :param user: The user name used for authentication.
 The event is only generated if
          a non-empty user name was used.

-   :password: The password used for authentication.
+   :param password: The password used for authentication.

    .. zeek:see:: pop3_data pop3_login_failure pop3_reply pop3_request
       pop3_unexpected